Ashishjob/Pokemon-Tamagotchi-1437/FinalReport.md

 ---

+## **My Reflections**

+### **What I Learned/Incorporated Methods**

+- GitHub/Git
+- UML's (Unified Modeling Language)
+- Documentation
+- File I/O
+- Object-Oriented Programming
+- Time-Management
+- ASCII Art
+- HTML
+- Markdown
+- Polymorphism
+- Class Inheritance

+### **Struggles I Experienced Along the Way**

+- Basic semantic faults such as loops that had to be called for incorrect user inputs
+- Forgetting how to use file input and output for the save and load functions
+- Getting completely lost about appropraite setters and getters
+- Getting lost about creating my UML (and designing it to be better each time)
+- Forgetting to write about what each function did and forgetting where I left off
+- Making different text sizes and designing with HTML and Markdown

+---

 ## **Changes Made to the Preliminary Report**

 - It really isn't just a Tamagotchi, but a half Tamagotchi/half RPG